MarlonJMejia/MarlonJMejia.github.io/resume.md

 **Datacenter Operations Engineer**
 *Nov 2020 - Present*

-- **Diagnosed and resolved**:
+- **Issue Diagnosis and Resolution**:
-  - Layer 1 & 2 on more than 1000+ servers, switches, routers, storage arrays, and firewalls.
+  - Addressed Layer 1 & 2 connectivity issues across 1000+ servers, switches, routers, and firewalls.
-  - Across a range of operating systems including Windows, Linux (Red Hat, Debian) ensuring reliable system functionality.
+  - Resolved system issues across various operating systems, including Windows and Linux (Red Hat, Debian) to ensure consistent and reliable functionality.
 - **Automation and Scripting**: Collaborated with hardware vendors to automate case opening and log gathering on multiple systems and network devices using **REST APIs** and **Python**, reducing operation time from 10 minutes to 30 seconds, resulting in approximately 823 hours saved per year.
 - **Legacy Systems Modernization**: Contributed to the modernization of legacy programs, scripts, and applications, as well as the overhaul of outdated documentation on GitHub.
 Used **Python**, **Bash**, and markup languages to improve functionality, maintainability, and support collaborative content updates across teams in multiple sites.
 - **Containerization**: Developed over 50 **Dockerfiles** to containerize applications, facilitating consistent deployment and testing of Python programs and Bash scripts.